nixworks/public/news/2011/11/9/README.md

 Thousands of head teachers in England and Wales have voted in favour of strike action over changes to pensions.

 ### [Voters in San Francisco, California, elect Ed Lee as the city's interim Mayor.
 Lee is the first Asian-American to become Mayor of San Francisco. ](/news/2011/11/9/voters-in-san-francisco-california-elect-ed-lee-as-the-city-s-interim-mayor-lee-is-the-first-asian-american-to-become-mayor-of-san-franci.md)
-_Context: Asian, California, Ed Lee, Mayor, San Francisco, California_
+_Context: Asian-American, California, Ed Lee, Mayor, San Francisco, California_

 ### [Russia's Fobos-Grunt mission to the Martian moon of Phobos runs into problems shortly after its launch, with no telemetry reported from the spacecraft. ](/news/2011/11/9/russia-s-fobos-grunt-mission-to-the-martian-moon-of-phobos-runs-into-problems-shortly-after-its-launch-with-no-telemetry-reported-from-the.md)
 Russia&#39;s bid for its first interplanetary mission in 15 years went awry on Wednesday when an unmanned spacecraft failed to take the proper course toward Mars after its launch.